Hosting a Powerful ClickHouse Deployment with a Mix of Bare Metal, OpenStack, and Ceph

 • Storage: 3.2TB NVMe SSD

-This OpenStack cluster hosts a set of VMs running the HA ZooKeeper service, supporting the bare metal ClickHouse cluster.
+This OpenStack cluster (with its own separate Ceph) hosts a set of VMs running the HA ZooKeeper service supporting the bare metal ClickHouse cluster.
 This is a general purpose private cloud so it is carrying many workloads and it was efficient to simply keep ZooKeeper here.

-It is interconnected with the bare metal ClickHouse servers in Cluster 1 through a private VLAN for secure and high-bandwidth communication.
+It is connected with the bare metal ClickHouse servers in Cluster 1 through a private VLAN for secure communication at 20Gpbs server to server over 100Gbps core switching.

 Why This Architecture Works